North Dakota Fighting Hawks men's ice hockey: Berry era (2015–2025)

-Berry Era (2015–2025)

-After Dave Hakstol obtained the head coaching job in Philadelphia, Brad Berry received a promotion to Head Coach on May 18, 2015.
+After Dave Hakstol obtained the head coaching job in Philadelphia, Brad Berry received a promotion to head coach on May 18, 2015.
 In his first year, he managed a decisive 34–6–4 record, building a line known as the CBS line (Caggiula, Boeser, Schmaltz).

 In 2016, North Dakota once again won the NCHC Regular season Championship, but were defeated in the NCHC Tournament.
 UND finished the regular season as the #3 ranked team in the country and qualified for the NCAA tournament.
 For the third consecutive season, UND advanced to the 2016 Frozen Four, defeating Northeastern, and Michigan to get there.
 Following a dramatic 4–2 win over Denver, North Dakota had reached the Championship where they defeated Quinnipiac 5–1.
 This was their first championship since 2000, and their eighth overall.
 Only Michigan and Denver have more championships with nine and ten respectively.

 2017 was an up and down year that resulted in the program's 15th consecutive postseason berth.
 North Dakota lost in double overtime against Boston University in the NCAA tournament, after having a goal disallowed in the first overtime due to an offsides review.

 In 2018, inconsistency again plagued the North Dakota hockey team.
 Plenty of streaks ending, most notably the run of postseason NCAA national tournament appearances.
 North Dakota's streak of 20 wins in a season came to an end.
 It resulted in missing the postseason for the first time since the 2001–2002 season.

 2019 was another inconsistent year for North Dakota.
-It resulted in the team finishing 5th in the 8th place NCHC standings.
+It resulted in the team finishing fifth in the eighth place NCHC standings.
 This snapped a streak dating back to the 2002–03 season in which North Dakota hosted and ultimately advanced in their conference tournament.
 Their season ended with a sweep to the hands of Denver in the first round of the NCHC playoffs.

 2020 was a return to national prominence for UND.
 The team accomplished many feats that few North Dakota teams did before.
-The team won a series at rivals Denver for the first time in years by virtue of a win and a tie and swept both games against Minnesota at 3M arena at Mariucci for only the 2nd time in the previous 40-year history of games in Minneapolis.
+The team won a series at rivals Denver for the first time in years by virtue of a win and a tie and swept both games against Minnesota at 3M arena at Mariucci for only the second time in the previous 40-year history of games in Minneapolis.
 The team achieved a #1 ranking in both national polls and was PairWise #1 during the regular season for the first time since 2017.
 The team went on to win the Penrose Cup as regular season champions in the NCHC.